baruchel/baruchel.github.io/_posts/2017-11-16-Python-Obfuscation-01.md

        )(type("EvilIterator", (object,), {}), [i])
 ~~~

 tested with: `loop(lambda x: x-1, lambda x:x > 0, 5)`.
-Of course a list can be used instead of a set as long as a filter is used in order to control the size of the list:
+Of course a list can be used instead of a set as long as a filter helps controlling the size of the list:

 ~~~python
                or [ x for x in o() if not x ]